Light-Duty EV Consumer Adoption

 Policy Details.

-Low- and modest-income Canadians also benefit from the fuel and maintenance savings an electric car provides, but are less likely able to afford a new vehicle.
-Canada should establish an additional income-tested incentive for new or used EVs, and offer support for the installation of home charging infrastructure.
+Low- and modest-income Canadians also benefit from the fuel and maintenance savings an electric car provides but are less likely to be able to afford a new or even a used EV.
+Canada should establish an income-tested incentive program to make EVs more accessible for consumers who need more support.
+The program should include an incentive ‘top-up’ for the purchase of a new EV, an incentive/rebate for the purchase of a used EV, and low-interest loans for first time EV buyers.

-Many Canadians want to go electric but have unanswered questions or don’t know where to start.
-Work with leading and trusted organizations like Plug’n Drive, EV Society, Plug in BC, AVÉQ and others to establish a suite of programs to educate and support consumers in making the transition to electric vehicles.
+Many Canadians want to go electric but have unanswered questions or do not know where to start.
+Work with leading and trusted organizations like Plug’n Drive, EV Society, Plug in British Columbia, EVAAC, AVÉQ and others to establish a suite of programs to educate and support consumers in making the transition to electric vehicles.

 Sign Up to Stay Informed